TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-08-21-5-useful-rules-from-symplify-coding-standard.md

      <br><br>
      With over 13 000 downloads I think I should write about 5 of them you can use in your projects today.
 '''
+tweet: "Add Final Interface, Class Constant fixer and more to your Coding Standard #php #architecture #php_codesniffer"
+tweet_with_url: '''
+    Add Final Interface, Class Constant fixer and more to your Coding Standard #php #architecture #php_codesniffer https://www.tomasvotruba.cz/blog/2017/08/21/5-useful-rules-from-symplify-coding-standard/
+'''
 ---

 I wrote about [Object Calisthenics](/blog/2017/06/26/php-object-calisthenics-rules-made-simple-version-3-0-is-out-now/) few weeks ago - they are very strict and not very handy if you're beginner in coding standard worlds.